HMS Liverpool (1758): Seven Years' War

-Liverpool was launched on 10 February 1758 and immediately commissioned into the Navy under the command of Captain Richard Knight.
-After taking on her crew, she was assigned to the Royal Navy squadron patrolling the English Channel near Dunkirk, on watch for French vessels seeking to prey on British merchant shipping.
-On 11 May 1759 Liverpool captured L'Emerillon, an 8-gun French privateer.
+Repaired and re-crewed, Liverpool was able to return to sea in 1759 as part of a small squadron obstructing French trade at the port of Dunkirk.
+On 11 May 1759 she was off Dunkirk when she encountered and captured L'Emerillon, an 8-gun French privateer.
 The vessel and her 52 crew were subsequently delivered to British authorities at Yarmouth.
 Two further victories followed, with the capture of La Nouvelle Hirondelle on 7 July and Le Glaneur on 20 November.

 In March 1760 she was reassigned to convoy protection duties, between Britain and colonial outposts in the East Indies and North America.
 After two years she was again reassigned, as a support vessel for the Royal Navy's loose blockade of the port of Brest.
 In this role Liverpool was responsible for carrying messages between the blockading ships, and watching for French attempts to leave port.
 On 25 April 1762, while still engaged in these duties, the frigate encountered and overwhelmed Le Grand Admiral, a privateer from Bayonne.
 This was Richard Knight's last engagement as captain of Liverpool; in June 1762 he relinquished his command and returned to England.
 In Knight's absence, Liverpool secured her fifth victory at sea with the capture of French privateer Le Jacques.

 Liverpool's captaincy was filled in September with the appointment of Edward Clark, formerly the first lieutenant of the 14-gun sloop HMS Fortune.
 War with France was drawing to a close, and by January 1763 negotiations were well advanced for the peace settlement that would be finalised in the Treaty of Paris.
 On 20 January 1763 Clark was ordered to sail for the East Indies with news of imminent peace.
 Captain Clarke committed suicide in March 1764, during Liverpool's return voyage.
 On reaching England, the frigate was declared surplus to the Navy's peacetime requirements, and taken to Woolwich Dockyard for decommissioning.